frequently asked questions

 Who founded BUGS?

 BUGS was founded by a group of local parents, educators, and community volunteers, and is independent of any Charter Management Organization.
-Strong community-based organizational, parental, and volunteer support has been the backbone of the creation of BUGS.
+Strong community-based organizational, parental, and volunteer support has been the backbone of the creation and ongoing growth of BUGS.
+Staff are active team members in making BUGS a learning organization that provides the best education to students.

 What is a charter school?